nilx/cclambda/README.txt

                  2 * A_(0,1) + A_(1,1) + A_(-1,1)
                  - 2 * A_(0,-1) + A_(1,-1) + A_(-1,-1))" > sobel.png

-Set to 0 the green component of a RGB image:

-  cclambda - "(K == 1 ?
-0 : A)" < lena.png > nogreen.png

-Pick the blue channel of a RGB image:

-  cclambda "A2"

-Color to gray:

-  cclambda "(A0 + A1 + A2) / 3"

-Swap the red an green channels of a RGB image:

-  ( cclambda - "(K == 0 ?
-A2 : A)" < lena.png;
-    cclambda - "(K == 2 ?
-A0 : A)" < lena.png ) \
-    | cclambda - - "(K == 0 ?
-A : B)" > lena_bgr.png

-Display the three RGB channels:

-  ./cclambda - "(K == 0 ?
-A : 0)" < data/lena.png | display
-  ./cclambda - "(K == 1 ?
-A : 0)" < data/lena.png | display
-  ./cclambda - "(K == 2 ?
-A : 0)" < data/lena.png | display

 # BUGS

-When cclambda is compiled with `gcc -On` with n > 0, ./cclambda - "(A0
-+ A1 + A2) / 3" fails by segmentation fault on tcc_delete().
-This
-complex bug has not been investigated yet, and it may happen with other compilation settings.
-Meanwhile, we recommend to compile cclambda without optimization.
+Some expressions trigger a segmentation fault on tcc_compile() or tcc_delete().
+This complex bug has not been investigated yet, and it may or may not happen depending on the compilation settings.
+Meanwhile, we recommend to compile cclambda without optimization, as it seems to "solve" some of these errors.
 You can still use compiler optimizations for the loop via CFLAGS at run time.

 # TODO

-RGB/gray mode
+Compare compiler speed
+Compare speed with plambda
 Optional OpenMP support
 More macros
-Compare compiler speed
-Compare speed with plambda
+RGB solution